Daniel J. Jones

-Daniel J. Jones is an American former United States Senate investigator who served as the senior staff lead in the investigation into the CIA's use of torture in the wake of the September 11 attacks.
+Daniel J. Jones is an American former United States Senate investigator who served as the senior staff lead on the United States Senate Select Committee on Intelligence investigation into the CIA's use of torture in the wake of the September 11 attacks.
 Jones is the founder and president of Advance Democracy, Inc. (ADI), a nonpartisan, non-profit organization that conducts public interest investigations around the world that promote "accountability, transparency, and good governance", according to its description.
 Jones is also the founder of The Penn Quarter Group, a research and investigative advisory headquartered in Washington, DC.

 Jones previously worked as an investigator for the Senate and the Federal Bureau of Investigation (FBI).
-As a staff member of the U.S. Senate Select Committee on Intelligence, he led several prominent investigations, including the Senate Intelligence Committee report on CIA torture, also known as The Torture Report.
+As a staff member of the U.S. Senate Select Committee on Intelligence, he led several prominent investigations, including the Senate Intelligence Committee's report on CIA torture, also known as the Torture Report.

 Jones was a fellow at the Carr Center for Human Rights Policy at Harvard Kennedy School from 2017 to 2019.

 Early life and education

 Jones is originally from Pennsylvania.
-He earned a Bachelor of Arts degree from Elizabethtown College in Elizabethtown, Pennsylvania, a Master of Arts in teaching from Johns Hopkins University in Baltimore, and a Master of Public Policy from Harvard Kennedy School at Harvard University.
+He earned a bachelor of arts degree from Elizabethtown College in Elizabethtown, Pennsylvania, a master of arts in teaching from Johns Hopkins University in Baltimore, and a master of public policy from Harvard Kennedy School at Harvard University.

 Career

 After college, he worked as a middle school teacher with Teach For America, an AmeriCorps national service program.
-Jones spent four years with the Federal Bureau of Investigation before joining the United States Senate Select Committee on Intelligence under the leadership of its then-Chairman, Senator Jay Rockefeller.
-Jones subsequently worked for Senator Dianne Feinstein when she became chair of the United States Senate Select Committee on Intelligence.
+Jones spent four years with the Federal Bureau of Investigation before joining the United States Senate Select Committee on Intelligence under the leadership of its then-chairman, Senator Jay Rockefeller.
+Jones subsequently worked for Senator Dianne Feinstein when she became chair of the same.

+In 2000, he was named to People Magazine's 100 most eligible bachelors.

 He is on the board of advocates for Human Rights First and currently leads his own research and investigative consultancy, the Penn Quarter Group, and a non-profit organization, Advance Democracy, Inc. He was a fellow at the Carr Center for Human Rights Policy from 2017 to 2019.